 Connected into the Blackman’s Bay Treatment Plant, the pipeline will be initially Horizontal Directional Drilled from the foreshore at the Blackman’s Bay site and then firmly anchored to the seabed, across the River Derwent, to the northern end of Halfmoon Bay.
 It will again be Horizontal Directional Drilled from the foreshore at the South Arm side and then the pipe will be aligned up Algona Street to South Arm Road.
-The pipe water pressure will be boosted and then sent both north to Arm End and south to the RSL Community Club and Iron Pot Golf Club.
-Other users can connect into the pipe along the alignment.
+The piped water will then be directed both north to Arm End and south to the RSL & Community Club and Iron Pot Golf Club.
+Other potential users will be able to connect into the pipe along the alignment.

 Who can use the water?

-All users will be required to have an Irrigation Environmental Management Plan (IEMP) and be signed onto the Cooperative Users Management Plan and have a contractual agreement.
+All users will likely need an Irrigation Environmental Management Plan (IEMP) and will need to be signed onto the Cooperative Users Management Plan and have a contractual agreement.

 How much will the water cost?

-The Arm End group is finalising negotiations with TasWater – as such wWater unit rates are still to be confirmed, but will likely be very afforbale given TasWater currently dumps the water into the river.
-The only cost to users will be pipeline upkeep and maintenance based on a proportional per use scale.
-Arm End as the major user will pay for most of the operational costs.
+The Arm End group is currently in negotiations with TasWater – as such water unit rates are still to be confirmed.
+It is likely be very affordable given the current TasWater recycled water agreements throughout the State.
+The cost to users will be per quantity of water used and pipeline maintenance based on a proportional per use scale.
+Arm End as the major user will pay a significant amount of the operational costs.

 Who will regulate the water?

-Arm End will seek approvals to set up and manage a co-op plan which outlined responsibilities and terms and conditions for all users.
-Potential water users who express an interest to be connected will be invited to join the group, which will operate under an approved and structured framework .
-Arm End now has all the complex approvals necessary with Kingsborough and Clarence City Councils, Parks & Wildlife / Crown lands and the EPA..
+Arm End will seek approvals to set up and manage a co-op plan which outlines responsibilities and terms and conditions for all users.
+Potential water users who express an interest to be connected will be invited to join the co-op, management of the water will operate under an approved, contracted and structured framework.

 Why do we need a pipeline?